ATOM INDEXING METHODOLOGY

 Modality The type of AI capability (Text, Image, Audio, Video, Voice, Multimodal)

-Tier Model capability classification: Frontier (flagship), Budget (economy), or Reasoning
+Tier Model capability classification: Frontier (flagship), Budget (economy), or Reasoning (chain-of-thought)

 Inference Running a trained AI model to generate outputs